BioJulia/ProteinSecondaryStructures.jl/README.md

 or use `dssp_run` to use the `dssp` method.

+!!! note
+    By default, only atoms of standard protein residues will be considered from the PDB file.
+It is possible to select different subsets of atoms with the `selection` keyword, but then `STRIDE` or `DSSP` may fail with internal errors if the residue or atom types are not recognized.
+    The `selection` keyword follows the [PDBTools.jl selection syntax](https://m3g.github.io/PDBTools.jl/stable/selections/).

 ### Computing from a selection of atoms using PDBTools

 Install `PDBTools` with: